suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 The terms sender and recipient are defined in {{RFC9180}} and have the following meaning:

-* Sender: Role of entity which sends an encrypted message.
+* Sender: Role of the entity that sends an encrypted message.
-* Recipient: Role of entity which receives an encrypted message.
+* Recipient: Role of the entity that receives an encrypted message.
+The terms firmware consumer and recipient are used interchangeably in this document.

 Additionally, the following abbreviations are used in this document: